xaitek1/Teardroid-php/README.md

 ### :atm: Want something with more advanced features try Scatter ALFA

 - Scatter ALFA is paid.
+- Get a live demo on video call.
 - Message me on telegram if you're interested => https://t.me/script1337
 - join our telegram channel https://t.me/scatter1337